HunterStevens/labs-engineering-standards/docs/topics/node-js.md

 ## (NJ-200) Approved Testing Frameworks

-Only the following Node.js teting frameworks are approved for projects in Labs:
+Only the following Node.js testing frameworks are approved for projects in Labs:

 - [Jest](https://jestjs.io/)
     - Version > 25